French Bulldog Ear Infections: How to Spot, Treat & Prevent Them

 • Loss of balance or circling in severe cases

 If you notice any of these, schedule a vet appointment within 24 to 48 hours.
-Do not attempt to dig into the ear canal with cotton swabs — you can push debris deeper and rupture the eardrum.
+Do not attempt to dig into the ear canal with cotton swabs.
+You can push debris deeper and rupture the eardrum.

 Treatment That Actually Works

 Your vet will examine the ear with an otoscope to assess the eardrum and take a swab for cytology.
-This tells them whether the infection is bacterial, yeast-based, or mixed — which determines the medication.
+This tells them whether the infection is bacterial, yeast-based, or mixed, which determines the medication.

 Most ear infections are treated with a combination of topical ear drops (antibiotic, antifungal, and anti-inflammatory) applied directly into the canal for 7 to 14 days.
 For severe or deep infections, oral antibiotics or antifungals may be added.
 In chronic cases with narrowed canals, your vet may recommend ear flushing under sedation.